ghassenetanabene6/Money-Manager-Android-App/README.md

 # Money-Manager-Android-App

-Money Manager or called "Tounsi Mnadhem", is an Android application for managing and monitoring personal finances!
+Money Manager, also known as "Tounsi Mnadhem," is an Android app that allows you to manage and monitor your personal finances!

-Money Manager simplifies the management of purchases and expenses.
+This application simplifies the management of purchases and expenses.